alexeydubrovsky/camel-integration/README.md

         <date>mm-dd-yyyy</date>
     </booking>

-    2.2: Upon receiving the request, convert received XML to JSON request then multicast this message to 3 different airline providers.
-The response response from the providers should be aggregated to find the lowest fair price.
+  2.2: Upon receiving the request XML, convert received message to JSON request then multicast (parallel) this message
+       to 3 different airline providers.
+The response from the providers should be aggregated to find the lowest fair price.

-         Note: You must mock the airline providers endpoints.
+       Note: You must mock the airline providers endpoints using another direct route endpoint.

        Sample Mock Response from airline provider will look like this {
                     "from": "location",
                     "to": "location",
                     "date": "mm-dd-yyyy",
+                    "provider": "delta",
                     "amount": 500
                 }

-    2.4: The final response XML with lowest fair should be sent back to the consumer.
+  2.4: The final response XML with the lowest fair should be sent back to the consumer.

+       Sample Expected Response:

         <booking>
-            <from>location</from>
-            <to>location</to>
-            <date>mm-dd-yyyy</date>
-            <amount></amount>
+            <from>DAL</from>
+            <to>ATL</to>
+            <date>12-15-2020</date>
+            <provider>delta</provider>
+            <amount>500</amount>
         </booking>

 Use com.ntt.test.route.UseCase2FlightBooking class for implementation.